Hieromon/AutoConnect/mkdocs/menu.md

 <img src="images/open.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />

 !!! note "Saved credentials data structure has changed"
     A structure of AutoConnect saved credentials has changed in v1.1.0 and was lost backward compatibility.
 Credentials saved by AutoConnect v1.0.3 (or earlier) will not display properly with AutoConnect v1.1.0.
-You need to erase the flash of the ESP module using the esptool before the sketch uploading.
+You need to erase the flash of the ESP module using the esptool before the Sketch uploading.
     ```powershell
     esptool -c esp8266 (or esp32) -p [COM_PORT] erase_flash
     ```

 ## <i class="fa fa-bars"></i> Disconnect

 It disconnects ESP8266/ESP32 from the current connection.
-Also, ESP8266/ESP32 can be automatically reset after WiFi cutting by instructing with the sketch using the [AutoConnect API](api.md#autoreset).
+Also, ESP8266/ESP32 can be automatically reset after WiFi cutting by instructing with the Sketch using the [AutoConnect API](api.md#autoreset).

 After tapping the **Disconnect**, you will not be able to reach the AutoConnect menu.
 Once disconnected, you will need to set the SSID again for connecting to the WLAN.